geek-cookbook/geek-cookbook/manuscript/docker-swarm/registry.md

 ```

 !!! note "Unencrypted registry"
 We create this registry without consideration for SSL, which will fail if we attempt to use the registry directly.
-However, we're going to use the HTTPS-proxied version via Traefik, leveraging Traefik to manage the LetsEncrypt certificates required.
+However, we're going to use the HTTPS-proxied version via [Traefik][traefik], leveraging Traefik to manage the LetsEncrypt certificates required.

-Create /var/data/registry/registry-mirror-config.yml as per the following example:
+Create the configuration for the actual registry in `/var/data/registry/registry-mirror-config.yml` as per the following example:

 ```yaml
 version: 0.1